HoangNgo1995/ai-healthcare-agent-orchestrator/README.md

 - Orchestrator: Facilitates the conversation between the user and all expert agents.
 Determines the order of responses, gathers required information, and ensures agents yield control back after completing their tasks.
 - Patient History: Loads and presents the patient's full clinical timeline using structured data tools.
 Answers questions about medical history but does not interpret images or make clinical recommendations.
-- Radiology: Analyzes chest x-ray images using the CXRReportGen model and compares findings to the patient's history.
-Does not support other imaging modalities like CT or pathology.
+- Radiology: Analyzes chest X-ray and CT scan images using GPT-4o Vision and compares findings to the patient's history.
+Provides structured radiology reports without requiring specialized GPU infrastructure.
+Note: GPT-4o Vision is a general-purpose model suitable for research and development use only.
 - Patient Status: Provides a structured summary of the patient’s current clinical status including stage, biomarkers, and performance score.
 Requests missing details from PatientHistory if needed.
 - Clinical Guidelines: Generates a structured treatment plan based on patient status using clinical guidelines and biomarker rationale.
 Recommends therapy adjustments and progression contingencies.
 - Report Creation: Compiles a comprehensive tumor board Word document using all previously gathered information.
 Does not summarize or interpret; simply assembles validated agent outputs.